Out of the mouth of a babe?

-These compliments usually come from the mouths of babes.
-Don’t they?
+You don’t see it coming, and even when it hits you right between your tired eyes, you’re not quite sure whether to be offended or flattered.
+It’s one of those comment that stays with you forever.
 On this occasion, it was from a guy I’d been seeing.
-Yes, okay he was younger than me, quite a bit younger, but it was a lovely time in my life, and as they say, umm, I don’t know what they say?
-Anyway, don’t judge, let’s just get on with it, shall we?
+Yes, he was younger than me, quite a bit younger, but it was a lovely time in my life, and as they say, umm, I don’t know what they say.
+Anyway, don’t judge; let’s just get on with it, shall we?

-It was so simple; my young man informed me that despite my dotage (remembering I was 40 at the time, which now at 54 seems positively youthful), he was amazed that I didn’t have that tired look that most ‘old’ people have!!!
-Yep, pretty romantic right!
+It was so simple; my young man informed me that despite my dotage (remembering I was 40 at the time, which now seems positively youthful), he was amazed that I didn’t have that tired look that most ‘old’ people have!!!
+Yep, pretty romantic, right?
 He meant well.
+Looking at me through his youthful eyes, I was remarkably well-preserved or at least I didn’t look tired!

 What causes dark circles?

 You’re just tired.
 Get some sleep.
-If you are burning the candle at both ends, it’s doesn’t matter how old you are, you will end up with dark circles.
+If you are burning the candle at both ends, it doesn’t matter how old you are; you will end up with dark circles.
 But if insomnia is your problem, don’t just suffer night after night.
-See your doctor; there may be an underlying cause; they may be able to offer solutions.
-Although hopefully, not sleeping tablets as they’re said to be addictive and even life-shortening.
-There is a book I have recently come across, which goes into great detail on all things sleep.
-An excellent read if insomnia is your problem.
+See your doctor; there may be an underlying cause, and they may be able to offer solutions.
+Although hopefully, not sleeping tablets can be addictive and life-shortening.

 Solutions for dark circles.